Updated June 6, 2021

 Anticoagulants come in two types.
 Warfarin is an older form which requires repeated and higher doses to kill an animal.
 Brodifacoum or difenacoum are much more potent later generations developed to overcome warfarin resistance in rodents.
-Both require veterinary care, but it’s useful for the vet to know which one was used.
+Poisonings with any of these require veterinary attention, but it’s useful for the vet to know which one was used.

 It doesn’t matter if the poison is in block or pellet form, it’s the active ingredient that counts.

 Other rat poisons such as phosphides are used in professional pest control and farming.
 These can kill rapidly if urgent veterinary care is not sought.
 Due to their rarity in domestic situations I will only discuss anticoagulants from now on.

 Signs Of Rat Bait Poisoning In Dogs